Pennsylvania Senate passes Argall bill targeting caregiver workforce shortage

 Related

-State Rep. Doyle Heffley
+State Rep. Jamie Barton

 David G. Argall, Pennsylvania State Senator from 29th District